andrasq/node-qbuffer/Readme.md

 Current encoding in effect

+### buf.chunks

+The buffered data chunks that hold the unread bytes.

 ### buf.getline( )

 Remove and return the next record from the buffer, or null if no complete line